AlexBoutou/world_happiness/README.md

 </p>
 </br>

-- The global visualization with both views and a temporal slider to travel in the last 5 yers.
+- The global visualization with both views and a temporal slider to travel in the last 5 years.

 <p align="center">
   <img src="img/Global.png" width="850" title="Happiness in the World">